 The Cebreros antenna incorporates state-of-the-art technology and the site was chosen for ESA's second deep-space antenna for several reasons.
 Since this antenna must be positioned 120 degrees East or West of our first deep-space antenna, DSA 1, in Australia, an ideal location would have been ESA's European Centre for Space Astronomy, located in Villafranca, near Madrid.
 However, active urban development in the ESAC surroundings could have caused interference.

-The Cebreros location, which formerly hosted a NASA tracking station, is equally good and is away from densely populated areas.
+The Cebreros location, which formerly hosted a NASA tracking station, is equally good and is distant from densely populated areas.

 There are plans to upgrade the station in the future to enable data transmission in the Ka-band (32 GHz), which will become the future international standard for deep-space missions.

-Cebreros will also support future ESA deep-space missions, including potentially Herschel/Planck, Lisa-Pathfinder, Gaia and BepiColombo.
+Cebreros will also support future ESA deep-space missions, which could include ExoMars, Lisa-Pathfinder and BepiColombo.

 Delta DOR, GPS-TDAF, radio science

-The station is also equipped with Delta DOR (Delta Differential One-Way Ranging), a new technology enabling highly precise spacecraft location and tracking.
+The station is also equipped with Delta DOR (Delta Differential One-Way Ranging) capability, a new technology enabling highly precise spacecraft location and tracking.